 Does home insurance cover flooding and flood damage?

-So, is flooding covered by homeowners insurance?
-In general, no. Damage caused by flooding — which FEMA defines as “a general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or of two or more properties” — is not covered by standard home insurance policies.
+Flooding generally is not covered by homeowners insurance.
+Damage caused by flooding — which FEMA defines as “a general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or of two or more properties” — is not covered by standard home insurance policies.